-Tallinn chapter will be open on June 29, 2018 at Tallinn Art Hall with an evening of performances.
-The exhibition will be accompanied by a special programme at Kanuti Gildi SAAL performing arts space.
-The Estonian producer of the event is Center for Contemporary Arts, Estonia.
-One of the most important starting points for the conception of the Triennial is its poetry section (words, rhythms, thoughts / poetry, music, theory), a crucial part of the project, if not its core.
+The Tallinn chapter opening will take place on June 29, 2018 at Tallinn Art Hall with a weekend of performances.
+The exhibition will be accompanied by a special programme at Kanuti Gildi SAAL performing arts space on September 1 and 2.
+The Tallinn chapter of Baltic Triennial 13 is co-produced by Center for Contemporary Arts, Estonia and Tallinn Art Hall.

 For professional accreditations, please send requests to: